neutrons/SNAPRed/docs/source/developer/architecture/backend/api/normalization/normalization_service.rst

 ========================================

 The Normalization Service orchestrates the normalization of scientific data, including tasks such as calibration, focusing, and smoothing.
-It employs various Data Components, including Normalization, NormalizationIndexEntry, and NormalizationRecord, to manage normalization specifics.
+It employs various Data Components, including Normalization and NormalizationRecord, to manage normalization specifics.
 Additionally, it integrates specialized Services like CalibrationService and DataExportService for calibration and data persistence, aiming to enhance the normalization workflow's efficiency and accuracy.